aliasgar55/cpp-basics/notes.md

 # TIPS
-1. Main function is a special function it return 0 if you dont return anythin
+1. Main function is a special function it return 0 if you dont return anything
 2. TIP: Think of operators as function
 3. Each file of cpp is converted to and .obj file and linker bundels all these files into a excutable binary (linker job is to resolve symbols)
 4. Statments that starts with # are preporcessor statments